bushome/ark-cloud-storage-no-overflow/README.md

 }
 ```

-**If you skip this, the app won't error on `MySQL` — it'll quietly default to a local SQLite file instead of your MySQL database.** That's intentional zero-config behavior for solo players (see below), but it means an existing MySQL self-hoster who forgets this step after upgrading won't get an obvious failure, just a quietly empty new database.
-Double-check this file is actually in place before you trust an upgrade.
-Note that MySQL.User, MySQL.Password, and MySQL.Database are hard-required with no safe default if UseMySQL: true — the app will fail validation loudly on boot if these are missing, rather than silently proceeding.
-Auth.RegisterClusters has no such requirement — see the SQLite section below and the Installation steps for how to register a cluster with zero pre-configuration.
+**If you skip this, the app won't error on `MySQL` — it'll quietly default to a local SQLite file instead of your MySQL database.** That's intentional zero-config behavior for solo players (see below), but it means an existing MySQL self-hoster who forgets this file won't get an obvious failure, just a quietly empty new database.
+Double-check this file is actually in place before you trust a fresh install.
+Note that `MySQL.User`, `MySQL.Password`, and `MySQL.Database` are hard-required with no safe default if `UseMySQL: true` — the app will fail validation loudly on boot if these are missing, rather than silently proceeding. `Auth.RegisterClusters` has no such requirement — see the SQLite section below and the Installation steps for how to register a cluster with zero pre-configuration.

-`ConnectionLimit` is the direct replacement for the old `.env`/`DATABASE_URL`'s `?connection_limit=N` — same pool-size knob, own field now.
+`ConnectionLimit` is this project's own pool-size knob — the equivalent of upstream's `?connection_limit=N` on `DATABASE_URL`, if you're coming from there.
 It's optional: leave it out and the `mariadb` driver's own default (10) applies instead.
 Large clusters will likely want it set explicitly — `50` is what this project's own production cluster runs with, given multiple crafting stations hitting the same box concurrently.

-**Note for `prisma generate`/schema tooling specifically**: unlike the running app, the Prisma CLI itself doesn't require a `DATABASE_URL` or `.env` file to be present at all — `npm run prisma:generate` works cleanly with neither, confirmed directly.
+**Note for `prisma generate`/schema tooling specifically**: the Prisma CLI itself doesn't need a `DATABASE_URL` or `.env` file either — `npm run prisma:generate` works cleanly with neither, confirmed directly.

 ### New: SQLite as an alternative to MySQL